liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

                 </summary>
         </jasperReport>

-2. Log in to your portal as an administrator, navigate to the Control Panel, and navigate to the Reports Admin portlet.
+2. Log in to your portal as an administrator, navigate to Site Administration, and navigate to the Reports Admin portlet.

 3. Navigate to the Definitions tab and click *Add Report Definition*.